HubSpot/cms-theme-boilerplate/STYLEGUIDE.md

-# Styleguide
+# Style Guide

-A guide of development best practices for sites and themes on the Hubspot CMS platform.
+The style guide for the HubSpot CMS boilerplate.
+Please use this style guide as a reference when making pull requests to the [cms-theme-boilerplate](https://github.com/HubSpot/cms-theme-boilerplate/blob/master/STYLEGUIDE.md) repository.

 ## Table of Contents
 - [HTML](#html)